recursionlab/Recursive-Intelligence-Expansion-1/README.md

 <span id="document-top"></span>

-This document is the length of a novella and intended to be read as a highly indexed user-friendly single page knowledgebase.
+This document is the length of a novella and serves as a highly indexed, user-friendly single-page knowledgebase.

 Document last updated on 2025-04-28, version 71.